dsuryd/dotNetify-Pulse/README.md

 ##### 1. Create your custom data provider class that implements _IPulseDataProvider_.

 For example, let's create a simple clock provider:
+- Use `AddProperty` to add a new observable property named "Clock" to the Pulse view model, with an initial value.
+- Create a timer to emit new value every second.

 ```csharp
 using DotNetify.Pulse;
 using System.Reactive.Linq;